deepakramani/dotfiles/notes.md

 ## Latex Installation

+2025 update(takes 1-2hours totally.
+Use profile to save time)

+(For quick install using the texlive.profile file. `./install-tl -profile texlive.profile`)

+- Before upgrading to 2025 version, check previous version present inside home directory `~/texlive/{year}`
+- Instructions for upgrade are given here - https://www.tug.org/texlive/upgrade.html (upgrade seems little technical.
+Didn’t proceed.)
+- Instructions for fresh install are given here - https://www.tug.org/texlive/quickinstall.html (perl install-tl -gui).
+Version 74223.
-- Goto this link — https://www.tug.org/texlive/acquire-netinstall.html, download uni-tar.gz file(ca. 5 mb).
+- Goto this link — https://www.tug.org/texlive/acquire-netinstall.html, download unx-tar.gz file(ca. 5 mb).
-- Cd into the folder and run install-tl script.
-GUI doesn’t work well in dark mode.
-Switch to light mode.
-Follow instructions.
-- Change install folder prefix to home directory to avoid permissions.
+- change install folder prefix to home directory to avoid permissions.
-- Click advanced, In “N.of collections”, click “customise” and choose necessary package and click install.
-Install will take about 30 mins.
-- There is also Mactex(https://www.tug.org/mactex/mactex-download.html) which contains all the packages.
-About 7gb big.
-Didn’t install.
+- change installation root to `/Users/dross/texlive/2025`(Choose prefix `/Users/dross/`, leave rest as it is and click OK).
+Go back again to see that the path is correct.(will create `2025` on its own).
+Will show some 9GB big files to install.
+No need for those.
+- Click `advanced`.  (use the installation save profile option to use for next upgrade).
+    - Leave `texmf-local` localtion as it is.
+It is for custom local files not to be overwritten by Tex live upgrade.
+    - In ‘platforms’, make sure only mac is selected.
+    - ‘Selections’ is the most important.
+        - Need to change ‘Schema’ to only needed packages.
+Click ‘Change’, choose ‘custom schema’.
+        - In ’N.of Collections’, click ‘customise’.
+Select ‘None’ in languages and select only English.
+            - In ‘other collections’ - select ‘None’ and choose only needed.
+(I saved texlive.profile).
+Use that for later.
+            - In short, languages- English and German, all latex, luatex, xetex, basic fonts and packages. about 725MB.
+    - In Options, deselect everything.
+No need for docs or source tree.
+Use google or LLM.
+Also no need for symlinks.
+Put PATH, MANPATH and INFOPATH in `.zshenv`.
+- Save profile or click install.
+I think source as CTAN is automatically selected.
+Install takes around 20 mins to complete depending on the server.

-export PATH=/usr/dross/texlive/2022/bin/universal-darwin:$PATH
+export PATH=/usr/dross/texlive/2025/bin/universal-darwin:$PATH
-export MANPATH=/usr/dross/texlive/2022/texmf-dist/doc/man:$MANPATH
+export MANPATH=/usr/dross/texlive/2025/texmf-dist/doc/man:$MANPATH
-export INFOPATH=usr/dross/texlive/2022/texmf-dist/doc/info:$INFOPATH
+export INFOPATH=usr/dross/texlive/2025/texmf-dist/doc/info:$INFOPATH